KCRedD/Midterm-Game-of-Craps/README.md

 # Midterm-Game-of-Craps

-Open the file and run all cells
+Open the file in jupyter notebook and run all cells